speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 </div>

 #### Suggested Characteristics
-Successful entertainers have to be able to capture and hold an audience’s attention, so they tend to have flamboyant or forceful personalities.
-They’re inclined toward the romantic and often cling to high-minded ideals about the practice of art and the appreciation of beauty.
+Successful entertainers have to be able to capture and hold an audienceï¿½s attention, so they tend to have flamboyant or forceful personalities.
+Theyï¿½re inclined toward the romantic and often cling to high-minded ideals about the practice of art and the appreciation of beauty.

 \columnbreak